09Mastered edge computing

 Cheaper GPU and TPU hardware

 Graphical processing units and tensor processing units, that enable systems to act using less power.
-These are becoming cheaper and getting smaller in size.

 More powerful processors

 Easy to use, productised versions of computing hardware such as embedded chips and cost effective small computers like raspberry pi.

 Computer systems able to perform tasks normally requiring human intelligence by using a combination of Machine Learning (ML) toolbox of algorithms and learning rules from data.

 A microcontroller unit (a small chip) is embedded with the ability to perform AI/ML computing offline based on sensor inputs without needing a cloud connection.

 Neural Network (Deep Learning) is one of the most popular Machine Learning tools.
 Particularly effective with very large datasets.